*A purchase of a special add-on ticket is needed to attend this show.

 Kulturhuset: Nov 11

-Earlier the same day, she will lecture on the recent piece ORACLE – a large-scale work combining children’s voices with dynamic and subtle voice processing to create an artificial acoustic environment in the outdoor performance space.
+Earlier the same day, she will lecture on the recent piece ORACLE is a large-scale work combining children’s voices with dynamic and subtle voice processing to create an artificial acoustic environment in the outdoor performance space.
 Drawing from noise aesthetics and borrowing some extended techniques from the avant-garde tradition, ORACLE approaches the possibilities of the human voice using dissonance, resonance and texture.
-Instead of lyrics, onomatopoeic words and glottal consonants form the content of the work, emphasizing the fragile and transitory timbres of the children’s voices.
+Instead of lyrics, onomatopoetic words and glottal consonants form the content of the work, emphasizing the fragile and transitory timbres of the children’s voices.
 Through an extensive rehearsal process, the work will foster an environment of learning, offering the choristers an expanded idea of what music can be and emphasizing the value of exploration in creating unique sounds.